Academic Services & Procedures

 Students on probation should consider a semester course load of 12 credit hours and limit their participation in extra-curricular activities.
 Appeals to these policies should be made to the appropriate dean who, for extenuating circumstances only, may waive the policy.

-Note: Individual schools or programs may have standards for probation and dismissal from the school or program which are higher than the university’s standards.
-A student can be on probation or be dismissed from a school or program and still be in good standing at the university.
+Note: Individual schools or programs may have standards for probation and dismissal from the school or program that are higher than the university’s standards.
+Students who are dismissed from a school will be enrolled as Exploratory Studies students until they either raise their GPA to that required by the school or change their major.

 A student suspended for academic reasons is no longer a degree candidate.
-A suspended student may, however, enroll in up to seven credits per semester in evening classes as a non-matriculant.
+A suspended student may, however, enroll in up to nine credits per semester as a part-time non-matriculant student.
 Students may reapply for admission when their cumulative grade point average reaches the minimum university, department or school admission criterion.
-Eligibility for readmission does not automatically lead to readmission to Western but only to consideration for readmission by the director of University Admissions.
+Eligibility for readmission does not automatically lead to readmission to Western, but only to consideration for readmission by the Director of Admissions.

 Credits earned at other institutions are not used to raise a student’s cumulative grade point average.
 Students who, for academic reasons, are suspended a second time will be dismissed and are not eligible for readmission except under the Fresh Start Policy.

 Placement tests are given in specified subject areas to ensure that students are assigned to courses appropriate to their levels of knowledge and skill.
-Subject areas which require testing for placement include chemistry, foreign languages, mathematics, and writing.
-Tests are administered by the admissions office or the academic department as noted in this catalog.
+Subject areas that require testing for placement include foreign languages, mathematics, physics and writing.
+Tests are administered by the Admissions Office or the academic department as noted in this catalog.

 No class meetings will be held during the final examination period at the end of the fall and spring semesters.
 Examination schedules are published online in advance at www.wcsu.edu.
 No student may be absent from a final examination except for a compelling, substantiated reason.